 Where is she in this?

-How come she's been I think you're referring to her daughter, you mean Gloria Allred and Lisa Bloom.
+How come she's been I think you're referring to her daughter?

-Probably because her daughter's involved was involved in the issue.
+Probably because her daughter was involved in the issue, but she did.

 I mean, because that's what you're talking about here.

-It's you know, what he what we're describing here is just an abusive overall bully personality that has no respect for other people.
+It's, you know, what we're describing here is just an abusive, overall bully personality that has no respect for other people.

 That's what you're describing.

-And you know, I read the report yesterday that, oh, they have c sex contracts out in Hollywood.
+And, you know, I read the report yesterday that, oh, they have sex contracts out in Hollywood.

 Did you read that?

-Well, we're gonna have sex, but you can't sue me after we have sex.
+Well, we're going to have sex, but you can't sue me after we have sex.

-You know, you go from from prenups to to postnups to this nup to you know that they're people putting in their pre-nuptial agreements how many times they've got to have sex a week as a means of contractual obligations for marriage.
+You know, you go from pre-nups to post-nups to this nup to, you know, they're people putting in their pre-nuptial agreements how many times they've got to have sex a week as a means of contractual obligations for marriage.

 And I'm like, all right, what am I missing here?

-Well, you know, what's happened to this institution that, you know, we're all grew up thinking, oh, we're gonna have a nice picket fence and a dog and uh and three kids And and a nice car, and we're gonna go to Disney once every three years.
+You know, what's happened to this institution that, you know, we all grew up thinking, oh, we're going to have a nice picket fence and a dog and three kids and a nice car, and we're going to go to Disney once every three years.

-But you know, we got we got real talk of rape.
+But, you know, we got real talk of rape.

 We got real talk.

-This this whole issue of the casting couch is real and the abuse of these women is real, and everybody knew it.
+This whole issue of the casting couch is real, and the abuse of these women is real, and everybody knew it.

 And they joked it was an open joke, but it's not a joke if you're the victim of this.